Genaker/TerraformMagentoCloud/README.md

 # Important!!!

 Magento Software installation is out of the scope of this Project.
-This Repository just an example of the AWS infrastructure provisioning for Magento using Terraform.
-To Install Magento 2 on Centos 8 or AWS Linux 2 x86/ARM Linux use our another project:
+This Repository is just an example of the AWS infrastructure provisioning for Magento using Terraform.
+Please refer to our another project to Install Magento 2 on Centos 8 or Amazon Linux 2 x86/ARM Linux:

-**Magento 2 Installation Automation (Centos 8.2, AWS linux with ARM support) GitHub repository:**
+**Magento 2 Installation Automation (Centos 8.2, Amazon Linux 2 with ARM support) GitHub repository:**
 [Magento installation Script] (https://github.com/Genaker/Magento-AWS-Linux-2-Instalation).

 Graviton 2 ARM instances are also supported.